openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

-This error code is returned when the ability type called by the interface is incorrect.
+This error code is returned when the interface is called with an incorrect ability type.

 **Possible Causes**

 The ability type where the interface is called does not support this interface call.

-**Solution Steps**
+**Resolution Steps**

-1. Verify that the bundleName, moduleName, and abilityName in the want are correct.
+1. Verify that the `bundleName`, `moduleName`, and `abilityName` in the `want` are correct.
 2. Call different interfaces based on the ability type.

 ## 16000003 The Specified ID Does Not Exist